 You’ll really have earned your pizza at Bear Street if you skied or hiked prior.
 (Credit: Noel Hendrickson)

 After a long day of hiking, biking, or just wandering around the town, hitting up a Banff patio is the perfect way to cap off your day.
-This summer, almost every restaurant has a patio due to COVID restrictions and the vehicle restrictions on Banff Avenue.
+Almost every restaurant has a patio and they often line Banff Avenue, which has vehicle restrictions in summer.
+It’s this amazing pedestrian corridor.
 The following are our favourite patios.

 Clearly in pre-COVID times at The Juniper’s lovely patio.
 (Credit: Roth & Ramberg)